sparktsang/sparktsang.github.io/_posts/benefactor.md

 The legend was impressed enough.
 "I have a friend," he said.
 "Let's talk to him."

 The friend was the head of a fund management company.
 A sharp, energetic man with round glasses.
-He was skeptical of value investing, but fascinated by my system.
-After I presented, he excitedly showed me his own calculations on his laptop.
+He was skeptical of value investing, and certainly not fascinated by my system.
+After I presented, he showed me his own calculations on his laptop.
 He admitted his method wasn't "scientific" like mine, but his volatility-based algorithm had also pinpointed Tencent's bottom, a result remarkably close to my own.
 Our only common language, it seemed, was the numbers.

 The connections were being made.
 The plan was moving.
 Two months later, my benefactor confirmed the deal.
-The fund manager would license me under his company, covering all the exorbitant compliance fees and salaries.
+The fund manager would license me under his company, covering all the exorbitant compliance fees.
 In exchange, they would take a cut.
 It was, he explained, the lowest-cost entry into the asset management world I could ever hope for.
 "It's a rare opportunity," he said.

 My dream, once an abstract blueprint in a spreadsheet, was finally taking physical form.
 It was happening.
 A civilization-level collaboration, a union of a philosopher and a king, was about to be born.
-The philosophical proposition felt proven: *Truth can, and will, drive the construction of a new world.*
+One more philosophical proposition felt proven: *Truth can, and will, drive the construction of a new world.*